 Lotus Notes looks in two dictionaries for correctly spelled words.
-The main dictionary is extensive, covering most of the common words in American English.
+The main dictionary is extensive, covering most of the common words.
 Proper names, acronyms, and business jargon that are not included in the main dictionary are then looked for in your user dictionary.
 The user dictionary is one to which you can add words.

 Spell Check reports duplicate words, such as the the, but it won’t look at single-character words such as a or I, or words that are longer than 64 letters.
 It also ignores text that doesn’t have any letters, such as the number 1,200,543.

-Unlike other programs, for example some word processing programs, Spell Check does not operate on-the-fly.
+Unlike other programs, for example some word processing programs, Spell Check does not operate as you type.
+You have to initiate it.
 When you want to check the spelling in your message, you must be in edit mode.
 Edit mode enables you to change the text in the document in which you are currently working.
-When you're creating a new mail message, you're automatically in edit mode.
+When you’re creating a new mail message, you’re automatically in edit mode.

 To run Spell Check, follow these steps:

 Choose Edit, Check Spelling, or, if you have toolbars displayed, click the Check Spelling button.
 If Spell Check finds a questionable word, the Spell Check dialog box appears, as shown in Figure 3.7.